wazuh/wazuh-documentation/source/installation-guide/basic/index.rst

 - Distributed deployment: Each component is installed in a separate host and can also be installed in a multi-node cluster.
 This type of deployment allows the high availability and scalability of the product and is suitable for large working environments.

-Types of installation
+Installation methods
 ---------------------

-For each type of deployment, the user can choose between two types of installation:
+For each type of deployment, the user can choose between two installation methods:

 - Unattended: Automated installation.
 Requires the initial input of the information needed to accomplish the installation process using scripts.